-Man, that superhero cape can get heavy for the woman who feels she has to do it all and be it all.
-Who has to be the Barbie doll perfect picture boss babe parenting lover goddess who never has a hair out of place (geez, that exhausts me just typing that).
+That superhero cape can get heavy for the person who feels they have to do it all and be it all.
+Who has to be the picture-perfect entrepreneur badass who is the best parent, lover, and partner anyone has ever seen.
+And who never even breaks a sweat doing it (geez, that exhausts me just typing that).

-You see, persistence resides in the ability to make mistakes.
-In the ability to mess it all up and not have to be perfect.
+Persistence is the ability to make mistakes.
+It’s the ability to mess it all up and not have to be perfect.

 - When you learn to walk, you fall on your butt.
 And that’s okay, you just get back up again and keep on trucking.